Skip to main content Skip to footer

-Broadly speaking, we are still working towards the same objectives today.
+While the intervening years has seen the Trust develop in new ways, we are still working towards the same objectives today.

-We have a small staff team that works hard to achieve our objectives, working under the guidance of our Board.
-Everything we do centres around the following core values:
+We have a small staff team that works hard to achieve our mission, working under the guidance of our Board.

 • We are positive about the future of the built environment